“Materiality is a metaphoric manifestation of our ‘invisible’ spiritual nature.”

 Blessed are they that mourn: for they shall be comforted.

 Sadness opens our hearts, and causes our energies to resonate with deeper structures of the Universe.
 It’s a call for connection, and that call is always answered by the Divine, which is absolutely indivisible.
 What we mourn is always alive—and we know it in our hearts.

 Blessed are the meek: for they shall inherit the earth.

 A Zen sage once said, “Water finds its greatest power by seeking its lowest point,” and it’s true of the life of this planet.
 Humility grounds us in our most profoundly connected way, and the more dogmatic, the more egocentric, the more intellectually self-assured – the more willful – we are, the less chance we have of survival.
-The greatest chance for humans lies in our sincerest humility, because Earth will always default to the energy of the authentic.
+The greatest chance for humans lies in our sincerest humility, because Earth will always default to the energy of the authentic, the most cooperatively adaptable.

 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.

 The willingness to take part in the inner exploration – the deep need to discover that energy, that light within (our spiritual sustenance); and to reunite ourselves – to restore ourselves to that Divine energy, is absolutely essential.
-It’s only by opening up and digging-down that we can be repaired and re-filled by the energy of Love.
+It’s only by opening up and digging-down (for sustenance and refreshment) that we can be repaired and re-filled by the energy of Love.